Batman and Robin (serial)

 New Adventures of Batman and Robin, the Boy Wonder, also known as simply Batman and Robin, is a 15-chapter serial released in 1949 by Columbia Pictures.
 It is a sequel to the 1943 serial Batman, although with different actors.
-Robert Lowery played Batman, while Johnny Duncan played Robin.
-Supporting players included Jane Adams as Vicki Vale and veteran character actor Lyle Talbot as Commissioner Gordon.
+Robert Lowery plays Batman, while Johnny Duncan plays Robin.
+Supporting actors include Jane Adams as Vicki Vale and veteran character actor Lyle Talbot as Commissioner Gordon.